ACT: Respondent Prepares Payment Schedule

 - Procedure 2 - Respondent does NOT serve a valid payment schedule within 10 business days after receipt of the claimant's payment claim

-When a respondent fails to serve a valid payment schedule within 10 business days after receipt of the claimant's payment claim, the Act requires the claimant send the respondent a notice under section 19(2).
+When a respondent fails to serve a valid payment schedule within 10 business days after receipt of the claimant's payment claim, the Act requires that the claimant sends the respondent a notice under section 19(2).
 The effect of this notice is to provide the respondent with a second opportunity to serve the claimant with a payment schedule; however within the shorter period of 5 business days.
 Once the claimant serves the section 19(2) notice, there are two mutually exclusive possibilities.
-Either the respondent serves or does not serve a valid payment schedule within 5 business days after receipt of the claimant's notice.
-The pink shaded background of the flowchart describes both the procedures and time frames of serving the section 19(2) notice and how to proceed to adjudication if the respondent again fails to issue a valid payment schedule or the claimant does not agree with the payment schedule.

 Parties must comply with the statutory procedures and time frames of the Act.
 Failure to comply may have serious consequences.
 Some examples of common errors which can't be corrected by either Adjudicate Today or the adjudicator:

-- The respondent provides the payment schedule after 10 business days (e.g. day 11).
+- The respondent provides the payment schedule after 10 business days (e.g. business day 16).
 As it is invalid, the claimant must serve the section 19(2) notice and the respondent must provide (again) the payment schedule (within 5 business days of receipt of the section 19(2) notice).

-- The claimant prepares and serves the adjudication application after 10 business days (e.g. business day 11) of receipt of a valid payment schedule.
+- The claimant prepares and serves the adjudication application after 10 business days (e.g. business day 16) of receipt of a valid payment schedule.
 As the statutory time has passed, the payment claim has expired and the the adjudicator must determine that the application is invalid.

-The lesson from each of these examples is to count business days carefully, remembering that the first business day is the first day after service (excluding Saturday, Sunday, public holidays and all days between Christmas and New Year; and any other day on which there is a Statewide shut-down of the operations of the building and construction industry) i.e. the day of service is day 0.
+The lesson from each of these examples is to count business days carefully, remembering that the first business day is the first day after service (excluding Saturday, Sunday, public holidays; all days between Christmas and New Year; and any other day on which there is a Statewide shut-down of the operations of the building and construction industry) i.e. the first business day of service is day 0.

 Based on your actual circumstances, our professional staff are available to advise on how to comply with each statutory step and the calculation of dates under the Act.